 Festivals: How to Leave No Trace

-Being zero waste at a festival is slightly more challenging than camping.
-You need to take into account food, drink and clothes.
-Like most ZW solutions it's all in the planning.
+Being zero waste at a festival is slightly more challenging than camping alone as you need to take into account food, drink and clothes.
+Like most zero waste solutions: it's all in the planning...

 Snacks e.g flapjack